 Cody joined Watsi on December 11th, 2014.
-Seven years ago, Cody joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Cody's most recent donation traveled 8,600 miles to support Ko, a spirited 23-year-old young man from Thailand, to fund surgery to remove metal rods from his infected leg.
+Eight years ago, Cody joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Cody's most recent donation traveled 1,900 miles to support Ruthmeeah, a one-year-old girl from Haiti, to fund pre-surgical preparation and transportation.

 Cody has funded healthcare for 72 patients in 14 countries.